 Most of the products you see here are either Gillette or Schick because these brands make the best razors for women.
 I didn’t include more than one 5 blade Gillette because all of it will perform similarly.

-The difference between the 5-blade Gillette women’s razors are what’s inside the lube strips.
+The difference between the 5-blade Gillette women’s razors is what’s inside the lube strips.
 Performance should be the same with all of them.

 Schick, on the other hand, is the more innovative of the two brands.
 Two of their shavers in this list are unique hybrid products that combine functionalities of two products.

-Both are specialty products that work best on a single area.
-The Schick Intuition work best on the legs while the Schick Hydro Silk would be great on the pubic area.
+Both are specialty products that work best in a single area.
+The Schick Intuition works best on the legs while the Schick Hydro Silk would be great on the pubic area.
 Being specialty products means both will be more expensive.

 Choosing between these products would be a matter of preference and how much you’re willing to spend.
 If you’re looking for just a simple razor then any of the BIC, Schick or Gillette razors will work.